This year, we’re taking a “hybrid” approach to Share Your Christmas (gifts as well as contributions), so you have two ways to participate:

-Because of continued issues with COVID-19, Share Your Christmas will be virtual again this year.
-You can contribute to gift cards for St. Luke’s Families, LEAP Families and Maple Court Veterans, or contribute directly to Ronald McDonald House or Animal Protection Society (APS) of Durham.
+Contribute funds toward the purchase of gift cards and/or presents for St. Luke’s Families, LEAP Families, Maple Court Veterans, Ronald McDonald House and the Animal Protection Society (APS) of Durham.
+Here’s how:

 St. Luke’s Families